followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/searchPanel/highlightSearchText.md

 ===========================================================================

 <!--shortDescription-->
-Specifies whether or not search strings in the located grid records should be highlighted.
+Specifies whether found substrings should be highlighted.
 <!--/shortDescription-->

 <!--fullDescription-->